ahmed-shariff/experiment_server/README.md

 ```sh
 $ experiment-server verify-config-file sample_config.toml
 ```
-This will show how the expanded config looks like for the first 5 participant.
+This will show how the expanded config looks like for the first 5 participants.

 ## Loading experiment through server
 After installation, the server can used as: